 Instead of talking to the leader, I choose to have my wood elf kill him.
 The thieves are also killed.
 A note found on the leader has orders to have my character killed.
 And this was such a delicious moment for me as a gamer.
 I beat the bad guys to the punch!
 It also complicated my character because he was complicit in a crime that murdered sailors.

 Turns out, these “honest thieves” are the Blackblood Marauders.
 My wood elf finds the location to their hideout at the Broken Oar Grotto.
 He immediately goes on a bloodlust massacre, killing every pirate in sight.
 And when he runs into his contact, the backstabbing Jaree-Ra who wanted him dead… he finds this prattling liar angry!
 Jaree-Ra isn’t contrite or sorry… not even playfully antagonistic.
 He’s angry!
 I killed his boss.
 I killed his men.
 Rather than a confession he attacks out of vengeance.

 I decided that this wood elf, who had great sneaking abilities, and was quick with the bow… would not be a fan of thieves.
 When he found there was a thieves’ guild… he attempted to kill them all as well.

 In Fallout 3 I had a companion.
-She followed me on many adventures and we became quite close.
+She followed me on many adventures and we became close.
 On one such adventure we were freeing slaves.
 She ran ahead of me into a trap, and she was killed.
 I could have reloaded a previous save, but I realized the value of a good story.
 My character finished the quest fueled not only with a chance at freeing slaves, but also with revenge for the death of a good companion.

 Good stories enhance good gameplay.
 They make video games memorable.